FatimaNoor74/VirtuDockDL/README.md

     return send_file(f'{output_dir}/out.pdbqt', as_attachment=True)
 ```
+## Tips for Success

+- Ensure your input files are correctly formatted and contain all necessary information.
+- Utilize the "De Novo Molecule Generation" feature to explore new ligands based on specified criteria.
+- Take advantage of our re-screening feature to iteratively refine your search for the optimal ligand.

 # Contributing
 We welcome contributions!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.